Tadhana (film): Development

 Nonoy Marcelo (left) and Imee Marcos (right) worked together on the film for the sixth anniversary of martial law.

 After becoming interested in animation while working as a cartoonist, Nonoy Marcelo was hired by the Philippine government to work as an animator at the National Media Production Center beginning in 1977.
 He then collaborated with Imee Marcos, with whom he had previously worked with on the 1977 documentary film Da Real Makoy, and his uncle José Zabala-Santos by creating the first-ever full-length animated film to come out of the Philippines, which was originally conceived as a television pilot that sought to teach the nation's history from the perspective of the Marcos administration.

 While writing and directing the film, he added his own interpretation of the history of the Philippines as a series of vignettes, including whimsical, satirical, sometimes subversive and particularly anti-clerical touches to the narrative.
 Imee insists that while it was not only a literally faithful adaptation of her father's books, it was faithful to their themes.

-Filming
+Animation

 The animation studio was set up in Quezon City to highlight the strategic focus placed on the project.
 Production on the film lasted for three months and employed a team of sixty artists, including printmaker Pandy Aviado, who served as the film’s animator and assistant director, and Santiago Bose, by Imee.
 Some of the production crew and artists also did voice work for the film, including Aviado and Marcelo himself.

+Tadhana was rendered using hand drawn characters using then traced in celluloid before painted.
+The backgrounds were also primarily painted the same way, however, some of the scenes that was more experimental in form, were rendered using printmaking techniques.
 Unlike many animated features filmed in 24 frames per second, the film's animation is entirely limited with panoramic drawings using cellulose nitrate or acetate.